vojtechsedlak/courtney/site/content/_index.md

 blurb:
   heading: About Courtney
   text: As a Registered Clinical Counsellor and a Holistic Nutritionist I offer
-    counselling services for individuals struggling with disordered eating and youth virtually and in-person in Victoria, BC.
+    counselling services for individuals struggling with disordered eating virtually and in-person in Victoria, BC.
   profile: img/courtney-r.png
 intro:
   heading: Counselling Services